vesant/cdcb/README.md

 # cdcb
-Official Github for the app "Central Data Colector and Backups"
+Official Github for the app "Central Data Collector and Backups"